Merkel leaves door open to German counter-bid for Kuka

-LONDON When rich countries wrote off billions of dollars of African debt in 2005, they hoped governments would think twice about borrowing again in costly foreign currencies.
+May 19 French satellite operator Eutelsat has agreed to sell its 33.69 percent stake in Spanish business Hispasat to majority shareholder Abertis for 302 million euros ($336 million).

-BEIJING German Chancellor Angela Merkel signaled on Monday that she would not try to prevent a Chinese takeover of German robot maker Kuka but also left the door open to German firms making a counter-offer.
+BEIJING, June 13 German Chancellor Angela Merkel signalled on Monday that she would not try to prevent a Chinese takeover of German robot maker Kuka but also left the door open to German firms making a counter-offer.

 Augsburg-based Kuka is the target of a takeover bid by Chinese home appliance maker Midea.
 The offer has fanned a furious debate over Chinese takeovers in Europe, with some German politicians calling for tougher restrictions.